 You could choose to look at it that way.
 Or you could choose to see that you’re a big enough woman to be able to understand what’s really going on.
 Sure, act if you feel it’s actually required.
-But this can be a great test of you psychologically.
-If you can learn to see her sympathetically—to know you could be or might be just like her some day—then you’ll have grown spiritually.
+But this can be a great test for you, psychologically.
+If you can learn to see her sympathetically—to know you could be, or might be, just like her some day—then you’ll have grown spiritually.
 Because we’re all human.
 And when we feel especially separate and needy, that’s when we’re all at our worst.

 I’m not saying you have to like the behaviour.
 But if you liked her before then you’ll probably like her again.
 Who knows, maybe even more if she’s extremely grateful for your generosity while this is going on.
 Either way, it sounds like you have a nice solid relationship.
 And dealing with this other issue’s about to make you a wiser, bigger person too.
 Congratulations.
 You can’t lose.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.